CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Priority-Signs.md

 ### Applicators

-[](Select-a-Junction.md) to customise.
+[](Select-a-Junction.md) to customize.
 You'll see a spot over each road entering the junction:

 > If the icons don't appear, try moving/zooming the camera closer to selected junction